Xetera/jiu/README.md

 ## Jiu

 Jiu is a multi-threaded media scraper capable of juggling thousands of endpoints from different providers with unique restrictions/requirements.

+It is built for the purpose of fetching media posted on different sites the form of a slow, eventual-consistency, and not for instant change detection.

 ## Providers